UAE Gratuity Calculator 2025 | Updated with MOHRE

 Gratuity=[Basic salary * 21 * 5] + [Basic salary * 30 * (Years of service – 5)]

-Gratuity Calculation Formula for Limited Contract
+Gratuity Calculation Limited Contract

 Under a limited contract, employees receive 21 days basic salary per year for the first five years.
 30 days salary for each year after that.
 The total gratuity must not exceed the equivalent of two years wages ‘as per Article 138’ of UAE Labour Law.

-Gratuity Calculation Formula for Unlimited Contracts
+Gratuity Calculation for Unlimited Contracts

 For an unlimited contract, the gratuity varies based on whether the employee resigned or was terminated.